 The gradient of a kariz is established by the use of a spirit level suspended between two pieces of cord, each about 9 meters long.
 In a short kariz, the gradient varies from 1:1000 to 1: 1500, but in a long one, it is nearly horizontal.

-In some cases, when kariz route slope needed to be steeper, they usually broke the routeing line at one point and let water to another level lower than the original level.
+In some cases, when kariz route slope needed to be steeper, they usually broke the routing line at one point and let water to another level lower than the original level.
 Therefore, an underground waterfall was created.
-Knowing about the water-energy at such points, people built water mills to make use of the water-energy for other purposes like grinding cereals.
+Knowing about the water-energy at such points, people built water mills to make use of the water energy for other purposes like grinding cereals.

 Maintenance of Qanats